sigp/gossipsub-testground/censoring/README.md

 ### Gossipsub Metrics

-The metrics of gossipsub are recorded once the emulation has been completed.
-[All of the metrics on libp2p-gossipsub](https://github.com/sigp/gossipsub-testground/blob/emulation/src/honest.rs#L235-L275) are available in this dashboard.
+The metrics of gossipsub are recorded once the simulation has been completed.
+[All of the metrics on libp2p-gossipsub](https://github.com/sigp/gossipsub-testground/blob/censoring/src/honest.rs#L235-L275) are available in this dashboard.

 Variables for this dashboard: